basylic-team/basylic-python-client/README.md

 will act in the following way:

-1. Upload of document whose path is `file_path` to Basylic service `french_ids`,
+1. Upload of document whose path is `file_path` to Basylic service `french_ids`;
-2. Produce of a JSON document `basylic_result` with all relevant information,
+2. Produce of a JSON document `basylic_result` with all relevant information;
-3. Compare `identity` provided and identity extracted by Basylic OCR
+3. Compare `identity` provided and identity extracted by Basylic OCR;
 And:
-4. A base64 encoded image will be returned in the approriate key of `basylic_result`
+4. A base64 encoded image will be returned in the approriate key of `basylic_result`;
-5. The reference `XX45678-BERTH-PARIS` will be included in `basylic_result` and used as reference in Basylic Portal
+5. The reference `XX45678-BERTH-PARIS` will be included in `basylic_result` and used as reference in Basylic's Portal.